1hachem/MLOps-workshop/README.md

-# ML deployement with huggingface, fastapi, docker and ngrok
+# ML deployment with huggingface, fastapi, docker and ngrok

 ## Requirements